Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 * You will need a account in https://gitlab.com (register is free) for access to the private repositories where you will have access to updates, support (including others clients with that plugin) and more.

-### Pre-configured servers in sell (the best configuration with my 8 years of experience making game servers)
+### Pre-configured servers for sell (the best configuration with my 8 years of experience making game servers)

 * **Full Zombie Escape server**
 * **Full Jailbreak server**